 - To use Code Review and Feedback Request, you need to configure an SMTP server for TFS.

 - To use Bugs Behavior, you must configure this option as described in Show bugs on backlogs and boards feature.

 - To fully manage Epic and Feature portfolio backlogs or web-based test plans, you need to have Advanced access.

 Related upgrade notes

-The Configure Features wizard will work in most cases to update your team project.
-In the event that you are upgrading from a much earlier version of TFS or you've customized your team project, you'll need to make some manual updates.
+The Configure Features wizard will work in most cases to update your project.
+In the event that you are upgrading from a much earlier version of TFS or you've customized your project, you'll need to make some manual updates.

 - New features added when you update TFS

 - Update a customized process template to access new features

 - Add features using a manual update process

 - Changes made to process templates to support new features